-- 2018: Grant from DTE Energy Foundation through the MDNR/Forest Resource Division for planting native trees along the Rouge River Trail Corridor. - 2020: Community Forestry Grant through the MDNR/Forest Resource Division to complete a Tree Manual and Standards of Practice, which includes guidelines, best practices, and specifications to support tree planting, tree pruning, tree removal decisions and risk management and tree preservation during construction activities across the community. - 2022: Oakland County Parks and Recreation Community Grant for the development of Adams Park. - 2023: Play is Essential Grant from mParks Foundation for a sea-saw and a stationary cycler. - 2023: Oakland County Parks and Recreation Community Park and Trail Capital Pre-Development Grant for trail improvements in the Booth Park Section
+- 2018: Grant from DTE Energy Foundation through the MDNR/Forest Resource Division for planting native trees along the Rouge River Trail Corridor - 2020: Community Forestry Grant through the MDNR/Forest Resource Division to complete a Tree Manual and Standards of Practice, which includes guidelines, best practices, and specifications to support tree planting, tree pruning, tree removal decisions and risk management and tree preservation during construction activities across the community. - 2022: Oakland County Parks and Recreation Community Grant supporting the development of Adams Park. - 2023: Play is Essential Grant from mParks Foundation for a see-saw and a stationary cycle. - 2023: Oakland County Parks and Recreation Community Park and Trail Capital Pre-Development Grant for trail improvements in the Booth Park Section. - 2023: DTE Energy Tree Planting Program for the planting of trees in parks and city rights of way.